luiswirth/bsc-thesis/src/matter.typ

 }
 ```

-Abstract simplicies only convey topological information.
-Which vertices are connected to each other to form this simplex and which
+The topology of the mesh will then be captured by the fact that some simplicies
-simplicies share the same vertices, giving us adjacency information.
+share the same vertices, meaning that they are somehow topologically connected,
+by being either adjacent or indicent.

 === Orientation

-Simplicies have an orientation, that is determined through the order
+We have seen that with coordinate simplicies due to the properties of the
+determiant the swapping of two vertices changes the orientation.
+This property is still present in our abstract simplicies, where
-of the vertices.
+the orientation is dependent on the ordering of the vertices.
 For any simplex there are exactly two orientations, which
 are opposites of each other.
-In euclidean geometry the orientation is absolute and can be determined based
-on the sign of determinant of the spanning vectors.

-#table(
-  columns: 4,
-  stroke: fgcolor,
-  $n$, [Simplex], [Positive], [Negative],
-  $1$, [Edge], [left-to-right], [right-to-left],
-  $2$, [Triangle], [counterclockwise], [clockwise],
-  $3$, [Tetrahedron], [right-handed], [left-handed],
-)

 All permutations can be divided into two equivalence classes.
 Given a reference ordering of the vertices of a simplex,
 we can call these even and odd permutations, relative to this reference.
 We call simplicies with even permutations, positively oriented and
 simplicies with odd permutations negatively oriented.

-For example we have: $[12, 27, 4] = -[27, 12, 4]$.
+Our convention will be to call simplicies with increasing
+indices positively oriented.

 === Skeleton